Nonye2K3/chia/Beginners-Guide.md

 Notes-
 The suggestion is to use an added SSD or NVME storage to create plots and not the primary hard drive (specially for non replaceable NVME like on some Macs or Windows Laptops)
-If for some reason a plot fails to complete it has to be deleted by deleting all of its temp files.
+If for some reason a plot fails to complete-  it has to be deleted by deleting all of its temp files.
 Be careful that you don't delete the temp files of another plot that's being plotted.

 # Glossary